-In 2015, the TBX value given the current data is 0.48.
-This suggests that the relative abundance of threatened birds for which we have information has decreased by 52% between 1985 and 2015.
-While the overall index value in 2015 is 0.48, individual species have TBX values between 0.31 (a 69% decrease) and 0.72 (a 38% decrease).
+In 2015, the NSW TBX value given the current data is 0.24.
+This suggests that the relative abundance of threatened birds for which we have information has decreased by 76% between 1985 and 2015.
+While the overall index value in 2015 is 0.24, individual species have TSX values between 0.14 (a 86% decrease) and 0.45 (a 55% decrease).
+In comparison, the national TBX shows a decrease of 52% in the compiled data.

-What should we know about the data?
+What should we know about the New South Wales data?

-This index is based on 5,320 time series (defined as sites where data on a species are recorded using the same methodology and a consistent monitoring effort through time) across these 43 species.
+This index is based on 674 time series (defined as sites where data on a species are recorded using the same methodology and a consistent monitoring effort through time) across these 16 species.
 Data quality was maximised by 1) checking whether each dataset had been produced by standardised monitoring and 2) by sending surveys on 111 eligible datasets to custodians and requesting them to assess the trends produced for their datasets.
 Feedback was received for 82% of the datasets.
 Only time series that had been produced by standardised monitoring and with a minimum length of four years collected between 1985 and 2015 inclusive were used for index calculation.
 No trends are calculated for indices with datasets on less than three species.

-The data underlying the national index are representative of most eastern states but are marginal for Western Australia and the arid zone (Figure 1B).
-The number of sites monitored (Figure 1C) has substantially increased since around 1992; while the number of species monitored increased from 17 species in 1992 to 41 in 2010 (Figure 1D).
-In combination, this has resulted in a huge increase in the time series available; from 1,024 in 1992 to 4,484 in 2010.
+The data underlying the NSW index have very good spatial representativeness across habitats in eastern NSW but have low representativeness of inland arid NSW habitats (Figure 1B).
+The sample is also biased with respect to functional groups, including a disproportionate number of migratory shorebirds (Table 1).
+The number of sites monitored (Figure 1C) in NSW has substantially increased since 1985: while the number of species monitored increased from four species in 1993 to 14 in 2007

+(Figure 1D).
+In combination, this has resulted in a huge increase in the time series available over time: from 126 in 1993 to 539 in 2007.